vikasmistry/Xtreme-Battery-Saver/README.md

 Everything has been built and tested on a Pixel 5 running ProtonAOSP.

-# Supported Root Managers
+## Supported Root Managers
 - Magisk
 - KernelSU Next (Thank you NanKill)

 Probably KSU and APatch.
 I would love confirmation on these.

-# Disclaimer
+## Disclaimer
 I am NOT responsible for any damages or data loss this software may cause.
 By using this software you accept the risks of using it.

-# What can this do?
+## What can this do?
-- kill, renice, or suspend apps.
+- kill, reprioritize, or suspend apps.
 - put CPU cores into powersave mode.
 - completely disable CPU cores.
 - disable Google Play Services(gms).